-The aims of the school are best summed upped as 'Being the best we can be'.
-In summary the trust's aims are to:
+The Sparkle Multi Academy Trust has been set up to run The Orchards Junior School as an operating academy.
+The aims of the school are best summed up as 'Being the best we can be'.
+In summary we aim to:

-- · Make The Orchards the best place for the children to attend - · Make The Orchards the best place for people to work so that: - All pupils are making progress - The school achieves above average attainment across the range of areas - The school is full of happy, confident people
+- Make The Orchards the best place for the children to attend: - Make The Orchards the best place for people to work so that: - All pupils are making progress; - The school achieves above average attainment across the range of areas: and - The school is full of happy, confident people.

-Our distinctive ethos is driven by our unique 'SPARKLE' approach Smile Pay Attention Ask Questions React Positively Keep Trying Love Learning Enjoy School
+Our distinctive ethos is driven by our unique 'SPARKLE' approach

+Smile Pay Attention Ask Questions React Positively Keep Trying Love Learning Enjoy School